mathieu-benoit/DevOpsOnAzureLab/docs/Lab 4 - Monitor and Learn/README.md

 ![Monitor - Overview](./imgs/Monitor-Overview.PNG)

-The goal of this lab is to discover the monitoring tools and the alert rules we have deployed throughout this lab and finally how to interact with the insights and how to display them.
+The goal of this lab is to discover the monitoring tools and the alert rules we have deployed through the previous labs and finally how to interact with the insights and how to display them.

 Best practices highlighted:

 - Get actionable insights through application performance and instant analytics
-- Get a dashboard to have an overview of some metrics regarding: VSTS Work/Build/Release and Application Insights
+- Create a dashboard to have an overview of some metrics regarding: VSTS Work/Build/Release and Application Insights
-- Automate the communication with your teammates through Slack notifications
+- Automate communications with your teammates through Slack notifications

 You will go through 3 main sections in this lab:

-- Browse the alert rules previously provisionned
+- Browse the alert rules previously provisioned
-- Browse Azure Application Insights previously provisionned and linked your VSTS account on it to create an issue
+- Browse Azure Application Insights previously provisioned and linked your VSTS account on it to create an issue
 - Customize your VSTS Dashboard

-## Browse the alert rules previously provisionned
+## Browse the alert rules previously provisioned

 1. Navigate to [https://portal.azure.com](https://portal.azure.com) where you should be able to see your Azure resources deployed: